 7. The Case Back (the part of the watch opposite to the face)

 Another easy way to spot a fake Rolex is that many have case backs that are made out of glass, plastic, or crystal so you can see the inner workings of a watch.
 Almost all Rolex watches do not have clear case backs and the only reason we have to say almost is there are two extremely rare models or Rolex from the 1930s that did in fact have case backs made of glass.
-So if you are buying a relatively modern Rolex with a clear case back it is a fake.
-Also Rolex does not ingrave anything on the case back’s exterior.
+So if you are buying a relatively modern Rolex with a clear case back it is almost certainly a fake.
+Also Rolex does not engrave anything on the case back’s exterior.
 However things are engraved on the interior.

 8. The Engraving

 Again, everything on a Rolex is perfect – there are no mess-ups, misspellings, or anything.
 The engravings are a perfect example of this.
 The engravings are a little harder to reach sometimes.
 (This is why this is number 8 on the top 10 ways to spot a fake Rolex).
 There are usually some on the interior of the band of the watch towards the actual face, but to see the engravings for the serial and model number you have to take off the band.
 Taking off the band is relatively simple, you just need a thumb tack with which you can push in the joints holding the band to the watch through the holes on the side of the watch, or the bottom of the watch if there are no holes.
 Once you have it open, you should examine the engravings with a magnifying glass.
 They shouldn’t appear sandy or misshapen.
 They should be perfectly cut.
 Also you should use this model number when you look up the watch to check if it’s the right one.
 The model number is on the 12 o’clock side of the watch, while the serial number is on the 6 o’clock side.

 9. The Inner Workings